wp-plugins/wp-members/readme.txt

 = How do I block (or unblock) an individual post (or page)? =

-If you are using the default settings (as mentioned above), and you have a post that you want to be unblocked (viewable by any user, not just logged in users), on the Edit Post page add a Custom Field with the name "block" and set the value to "true" or "1" (either will work).
+If you are using the default settings (as mentioned above), and you have a post that you want to be unblocked (viewable by any user, not just logged in users), on the Edit Post page add a Custom Field with the name "unblock" and set the value to "true" or "1" (either will work).
 This post will be now be viewable by anyone.

-If you have set WP-Members to unblock by default and you want to block an individual post, use a Custom Field with the name "unblock" and set the value to "true" or "1".
+Likewise, if you have set WP-Members to unblock by default and you want to block an individual post, use a Custom Field with the name "block" and set the value to "true" or "1".

 = How to I change the registration fields that are used and which are required? =